How to buy FFI Holdings (FFI) shares in Australia

-FFI Holdings Limited is a confectioners business based in Australia.
-FFI Holdings shares (FFI) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
+FFI Holdings is a confectioners business based in Australia.
+FFI Holdings shares (FFI) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian dollars.
 FFI Holdings has a trailing 12-month revenue of around $46.8 million.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in FFI Holdings

 - Compare share trading platforms.
 To buy shares listed in Australia, you'll need to sign up to a broker with access to the ASX.
 Our table can help you choose.

 - Open and fund your brokerage account.
 Complete an application with your personal and financial details, such as your ID and tax file number.
 Fund your account with a bank transfer, PayPal or debit card.

 - Search for FFI Holdings .
 Find the share by name or ticker symbol: FFI.
 Research its history to confirm it's a solid investment against your financial goals.

 - Purchase now or later.
 Buy today with a market order or use a limit order to delay your purchase until FFI Holdings reaches your desired price.
 Look into dollar-cost averaging to spread out your risk, which smooths out buying at consistent intervals and amounts.

 - Decide on how many to buy.
 At today's price, weigh your budget against a diversified portfolio that can minimise risk through the market's ups and downs.